Susan Lynch (pediatrician)

 Susan E. Lynch is an American pediatrician and the wife of John Lynch, the Democratic former governor of New Hampshire.
-Susan Lynch was the First Lady of New Hampshire from 2005 to 2013.
+From 2005 to 2013, Lynch was First Lady of New Hampshire from 2005 to 2013.

 Since 2011, Lynch has been a pediatric lipid specialist at Dartmouth Hitchcock Clinic in Bedford, New Hampshire.
 She was a pediatric lipid specialist at the Cholesterol Treatment Center at Concord Hospital in Concord, New Hampshire from 2005 to 2011.

 Early life and education

 Lynch grew up in Saugus, Massachusetts, a Boston suburb.
 She graduated from Mount Holyoke College with a Bachelor's degree in Biologic Science in 1973, and the University of Massachusetts Medical School in Worcester, Massachusetts with a Doctor of Medicine in 1986.
 She started her pediatric internship at Tufts-New England Medical Center's Floating Hospital in Boston and finished her pediatric residency at Dartmouth-Hitchcock Medical Center in Hanover, New Hampshire.
 She practiced general pediatrics at the Dartmouth Hitchcock Clinic in Concord before going on to complete the lipid training programs at Johns Hopkins Medical Center and through the National Lipid Association.